 Journaling helps you build a sense of real personal progress.
 You can look back and see exactly how far you’ve come.
 No more moving the goalposts on yourself, or discrediting the growth you’ve gone through.

-Back in November, I decided to put this habit to work in my professional life as well.
+Not long ago, I decided to put this habit to work in my professional life as well.
 I began working on a prototype for my own business journal.
 While I prefer to go without specific writing prompts in my personal journal, I found that prompts help me massively in business journaling.

 I began with 8 questions, some simple (“What did you spend most of your time on yesterday?”) and some more complex (“How do you intend to approach your work today?”).